v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

    self.myVar = daeVariable("myVar", variableType, parentModel, "description")

-Variables can be distributed on domains.
+Variables can also be distributed on domains.
 A distributed variable can be declared in the following way:

 .. code-block:: python